nejlaBelagosi/Tour_and_Travel_BiH_API---Testing/README.md

 ---

 ## ▶️ Running Tests

--Run the tests directly in Postman:
+- Run the tests directly in Postman:
--Open Postman.
+- Open Postman.
--Import the collection from collections/.
+- Import the collection from collections/.
--Import the environment from environments/.
+- Import the environment from environments/.
--Start the Collection Runner in Postman.
+- Start the Collection Runner in Postman.
--View results inside Postman or export them manually.
+- View results inside Postman or export them manually.

 ---

 ## 📝 Notes

--⚠️ This API is running locally (http://localhost:5278/) → make sure backend is up before running tests.
+- ⚠️ This API is running locally (http://localhost:5278/) → make sure backend is up before running tests.
--⚠️ Authentication uses Bearer Token – headers must include a valid Authorization token.
+- ⚠️ Authentication uses Bearer Token – headers must include a valid Authorization token.

 ---